-Based on the HfL Model Policy, Nov 2019
+Based on the HfL Model Policy, Dec 2021

-1. Introduction

-- 1.1.
-The aim of this Policy is to encourage employees and others who have serious concerns about any aspect of the School to voice those concerns and feel secure in doing so. - 1.2.
+The aim of this Policy is to encourage employees and others who have serious concerns about any aspect of the School to voice those concerns and feel secure in doing so.

 It is important that any fraud, misconduct or wrongdoing is reported and properly dealt with.
-The School encourages all individuals to raise any concerns they may have about the conduct of others or the way in which the School is run. - 1.3.
+The School encourages all individuals to raise any concerns they may have about the conduct of others or the way in which the School is run.

 The School is committed to the principles of honesty and integrity.
-A culture of openness and accountability is critical to ensuring these values are authentically lived by. - 1.4.
-This policy applies to all employees, workers, agency staff, contractors, service providers, volunteers, and governors of the School. - 1.5.
+A culture of openness and accountability is critical to ensuring these values are authentically lived by.

+This policy applies to all employees of the school, workers, agency staff, contractors, service providers, volunteers, and governors of the School.

 This policy does not form part of any employee's contract of employment and it may be amended at any time.